 Plan 10–15 minutes self-guided, or 15–20 minutes with a guide or audio guide.
 The ceiling and crown jewels reward a slower look.

 Not always.
-Many highlights tours prioritize the Mona Lisa and major sculptures, so check the route before booking if Apollo Gallery matters to you.
+Many highlights tours prioritise the Mona Lisa and major sculptures, so check the route before booking if the Apollo Gallery matters to you.

 Yes.
 Non-flash photography is generally allowed, but flash, extra lighting, and selfie sticks are prohibited throughout the Louvre.